Coding-Club-NIT-Goa/winter-challenge-projects/README.md

 </div>

-2. Create/Add your Project in the Respective Folders.
+2. Create/Add your Project in the Respective Folders to git. (`git add .`)
+ - You should also add a README.md file **inside your project directory** here.
+The format for the same can be downloaded [here](https://raw.githubusercontent.com/Coding-Club-NIT-Goa/winter-challenge-projects/main/Chat%20App%20-%20Web(or)App/My%20Dummy%20Project/README.md ).
-3. Commit your Changes (`git commit -m 'Add My Project'`)
+3. Commit your Changes (`git commit -m 'Added My Project'`)
 4. Push to the Branch (`git push origin`)
 5. Open a Pull Request